Marshmello88/book_website/README.md

 The palette for HappyPlants is all about color.
 The blues, yellows, and greens are bright, playful, and tie directly into products and are used consistently throughout the entire website.
 I think this type of color-scheme stands out and can help a website to capture the viewers attention.
 Because the color palette by itself, already creates a strong visual impact I have tried to keep the rest of the web design clean and minimalistic.
 The main brand color is turqoise and all the complementary shades were chosen through adobe colorwheel.
-The information/products presented on the webpage are laid out in a way that are easy for the user to navigate.
-However in the future I would also like to add more product details.
+The information/products presented on the webpage are laid out in a way that are easy for the user to understand/navigate.
+There are however some limitations with regards to how quick a user can navigate the webshop, e.g. there is no search bar.
+It's definitely a must-have feature and will be implemented in the future.